 Everyone has to start somewhere.
 If you have been a Busboy, Waiter, or a Hostess and you want to move into bartending, or if you have no experience in the hospitality industry whatsoever, a good bartending school is the place to start.

-Your 1st bartending job doesn’t have to be your last.
+Your first bartending job doesn’t have to be your last.
 The hospitality industry is very transient.
 People don’t usually stay in their bartending jobs for years and years.
-Your first bartending job doesn’t have to be perfect, its just a place to start.
+Your first bartending job doesn’t have to be perfect, it is just a place to start.
 At Fine Art Bartending School we encourage our students to go out and just get hired somewhere and start working.
 Don’t be too fussy.
 You don’t have to stay there forever, so it doesn’t have to be the EXACT place you can see yourself working for 10 years.
-Maybe its 30 minutes away from your place by transit, and you would prefer something closer.
+Maybe it is 30 minutes away from your place by transit, and you would prefer something closer.
 Maybe they play rock music & you like hip hop.
-Maybe its a seasonal job and you want something more permanent.
+Maybe it is only a seasonal bartending job and you want something more permanent.
 Maybe the crowd is a little older than you.
 We would encourage you to jump on whatever opportunity comes your way & get working as a bartender at whatever kind of place is hiring.
 Chances are, other than obvious things like location, and the type of music the place plays etc.. you really aren’t going to know what kind of bartending suits you best until you start working as a bartender.
 There are lots of different types of bartending jobs out there.

-In the last 4 weeks, we have had students get hired as bartenders at; Boston Pizza, White Spot, Moxies, a persian restaurant on Denman Street, a Korean Karaoke lounge on Broadway, a revolving tourist restaurant downtown, 2 golf courses, a catering company, a harbor cruise boat company, a Mexican place on Robson street, an Italian restaurant in North Van, and a random pub in New Westminster.
-All of these places are great 1st bartending jobs, but probably not somewhere you are going to work for 10 years.
+Recent graduates have been hired as bartenders at Boston Pizza, White Spot, Moxies, a Persian restaurant on Denman Street, a Korean Karaoke lounge on Broadway.
+Some of those students have also been lucky enough to land jobs at the revolving tourist restaurant downtown, golf courses, catering companies, and a harbor cruise boat company.
+When you are out there applying to places with resume in hand, that Mexican place on Robson street, an Italian restaurant in North Van, or random pub in New Westminster might be your best bet for getting that bartending career started.
+Keep in mind that although these might not be ideal bartending jobs, but probably not somewhere you are going to work for 10 years.
 They are also not the 1st place you would think of when you are looking for a job.
 They are off the beaten path.
 Most places on Granville Street, Yaletown, and the big chain restaurants have stacks of resumes on the managers desk.
 Everyone goes to Granville street, Yaletown, Cactus Club, Earls & Joeys.
 We have had students get hired on Granville, or at Cactus Club as a bartender right away.
 But the easier path, is to get off the beaten path, think outside the box and go drop some resumes off where people don’t apply every day.
 They will be glad to see you, and your chances are way higher than they would be where your competing with the 20 other resumes that have been dropped off that week.

 So you have been bartending for 3-6 months now, congrats to you.
 Nice making cash every night isn’t it?
 What do you like about your job?
 Do you like serving waitresses only?
 Serving food at the bar?
 High volume?
 Or a slower pace where you can connect with the customer?
 Late shifts, or day shifts?
 Whatever it is that you enjoy about bartending, or would like to avoid, now you have some experience, you know what kind of job you want, and you are in a better position to go after it.
 KEEP YOUR CURRENT BARTENDING JOB!
 You do not have to quit one job before you start applying around for a better job.
 But start to put resumes out again, at the better places you could see yourself working at for a couple of years.
 Same as above, this doesn’t have to be the greatest job in the universe where you see yourself retiring, just a step up from your current job, however you define that.
 It could just be that its closer to your house, the hours are better, you think the money will be better, the crowd is more your style.
 Whatever you like about it, its a step up.
 Don’t get stuck in your first bartending job just because its comfortable.
 There are plenty of awesome jobs out there, where you can have more fun, and make more money.